domainownertop/somrat/exampleSite/content/english/about.md

 custom_css: ""
 ---

 Medieval Memes is a funny collection of memes on Wax Blockchain.
-Focused on scarcity, there's a supply of 1000 NFT’s of each piece.
+Focused on ultimate scarcity, there's a supply of 1000 NFT’s of each piece.